How to buy Oracle shares in Australia

 2. Open and fund your brokerage account.
 Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 3. Search for Oracle.
 Find the share by name or ticker symbol: ORCL.
-Research its history to confirm it's a solid investment that matches your financial goals.
+Research its history to confirm it's an investment that matches your financial goals.

 4. Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Oracle reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.